SatorNetwork/sator-solana-contracts/solana-wallet-safety-guide.md

 Prefer console wallet.

-When your need some tokens or SOL for operations, transfer them to Hot wallet available on your work device.
+When your need some tokens or SOL for operations, transfer them to Hot Wallet available on your work device.

 Encrypt and export `Cold Wallet`, share storage with people your trust.
-Make sure that at leas on of them tried to use wallet on cold device too.
+Make sure that at least on of them tried to use wallet on cold device too.

 Consider to use CLI tools which allows at least N of M people your shared encrypted wallet to decrypt to get access.